Leenie/ansible-universe/README.md

 On `check`, all checks are run, and in the above example, 2 warnings were raised.
 The fact that ERROR is printed and then WARNING is a tad confusing.
-What's happening is that the ansible-playbook subprocess is terminating on an error and print it.
+What's happening is that the `ansible-playbook` subprocess is terminating on an error and print it.
-This is caught by ansible-universe as a more generic warning stating that the syntax is incorrect.
+This is caught by **Ansible-universe** as a more generic warning stating that the syntax is incorrect.
 A syntax error was detected, let's fix it by removing the last dash in `tasks/nginx.yml`.
 The other warning says that we didn't describe one of our tasks, add a name attribute to fix it.
 Re-run **Ansible-universe**, you should get the following layout with no warning: